The trades on this list are ranked by Point Shares. For an explanation as to Point Shares and the rankings, see the Maple Leafs list.

 Miller was out of the league in just over a year.

-But Hector Blake became Toe Blake, winning the Hart Trophy and two Cups with the Habs.
+But Joseph Blake became Toe Blake, winning the Hart Trophy and two Cups with the Habs.
 After his Hart win he was named Captain.
 On the 1944 Canadiens, he led the playoffs in assists and points.
 Between this trade and his retirement, he had the second most points of any player in the league.

 Then, of course, he became the Habs’ head coach, and won a further eight Stanley Cups.
 (Those wins obviously don’t count towards his Point Shares as a player.)